Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Inductive Proof Graphs

 each lemma in this overall invariant may only depend inductively on some other subset of lemmas in $Ind$.
 More formally, proving the consecution step of such an invariant requires establishing validity of the following formula

 which can be decomposed into the following set of independent proof obligations: \begingroup \endgroup If the overall invariant $Ind$ is inductive, then each of the proof obligations in Formula \ref{eq:ind-formula-decomp} must be valid.
-That is, each lemma in $Ind$ is inductive relative to the conjunction of all other lemmas in $Ind$.
+That is, we say that each lemma in $Ind$ is inductive \textit{relative} to the conjunction of lemmas in $\{ S, L_1, \dots, L_k\}$.